Last updated on August 30, 2020

 - Tuition to income: 18%

-In 2014, the average income was $51,017, average car was $31,252, the average house was $188,900 and annual tuition is $25,000.
+In 2014, the average annual income was $51,017, the average car was $31,252, the average house was $188,900 and annual tuition was $25,000.

 - Car to income: 61%